orkes-io/docs/docs/developer-guides/schema-validation.md

 Once the schema is added, modify your workflow or task inputs/outputs to match the schema.

+## Editing schemas

+Schemas can be edited in the **Definitions** > **Schema** tab or directly from where they are added to the workflow definition itself.

+Since schemas can be reused for multiple workflows or tasks, you are encouraged to save changes to an existing schema as a new version or as a new schema entirely.

 ## Workflow behavior with schemas